 There is a popular Swami quote for those who are about to embark on a journey: “Start early, drive slowly, and reach safely.”

-However, Naveen Lakkur, an author and serial entrepreneur, as well as Director of the Bangalore Founder Institute (which is currently accepting applications), feels that this saying applies equally well with those venturing into the world of entrepreneurship, albeit with a few adjustments: “Start early, drive smartly, and reach successfully.”
+However, Naveen Lakkur, an author and serial entrepreneur, as well as Co-Director of the Bangalore Founder Institute, feels that this saying applies equally well with those venturing into the world of entrepreneurship, albeit with a few adjustments: “Start early, drive smartly, and reach successfully.”

 Naveen states that the entrepreneurial journey is ultimately a creative journey, one that is divided into three parts - the Start, the Drive, and the Finish - which are essential for success when building a company.
 Within those parts are eight tasks encapsulated in four distinct phases.